 In response to severe beach erosion caused by Hurricane Sandy, the Federal Highway Administration in March 2013 approved emergency relief funds to pay for a beach nourishment project that used 1.6 million cubic yards of sand dredged from two sandbars in the Atlantic Ocean.
 The project – a short-term solution to preserve the highway until a long-term solution to the breach could be developed and built – was completed in fall 2014.

 Based on comments from environmental and regulatory review agencies, as well as public feedback, the N.C.
 Department of Transportation's preferred long-term solution is to elevate this portion of N.C.
-12 onto a 2.4-mile bridge – known as a "jug handle" – that extends from the southern end of the Pea Island National Wildlife Refuge over the Pamlico Sound into Rodanthe.
+12 onto a 2.4-mile bridge that extends from the southern end of the Pea Island National Wildlife Refuge over the Pamlico Sound into Rodanthe.

 The bridge is one of two projects south of the Oregon Inlet that make up Phase II of the Bonner Bridge Replacement Project.
 The N.C.
 12 Rodanthe Bridge project is considered Phase IIB.